 Yes.
-If you have an account with an Japan-based Crypto-asset Exchange Service Providers (CAESPs), then it's likely that the NTA already has your data.
+If you have an account with a Japan-based Crypto-asset Exchange Service Provider (CAESP), then it's likely that the NTA already has your data.

 Miscellaneous Income refers to income that does not fall under interest income, dividend income, real estate income, business income, salary income, retirement income, forestry income, capital gains, and temporary income.

-Here are some example of when you might be taxed under Miscellaneous Income for transacting with crypto in Japan:
+Here are some examples of when you might be taxed under Miscellaneous Income for transacting with crypto in Japan:

 Crypto is taxed at your regular Income Tax rate in Japan.
 You can see the different Income Tax rates below:

 Two cost-basis methods are allowed in Japan, the total average method and the moving average method.
-Currently, Koinly support the moving average method, also known as ACB.
+Currently, Koinly supports the moving average method, also known as ACB.